0SliverBullet/CS301-Embedded-System-and-Microcomputer-Principle/README.md

   With this experience as a student assistant, I have gained a deeper understanding of embedded programming, honed my ability to port code, and honed my ability to find code bugs.
 More patient in answering students' questions, cultivating the ability to communicate with superiors, and getting to know a colleague who is a graduate student, Shiyu Chen...
 It is a work experience before entering society!

+  I am extremely honoured to be given the 2023 **Excellent Student Teaching Assistant** fall semester in January 2024.

+  (Updated in March 2024)